 Denial of humanitarian access

-Right to education
+Right to food

 Freedom of expression, association and assembly